-These are some practices that WAVE has implemented over the years and can be valuable to players, coaches, and parents when participating in club sports.
+These are best practices that WAVE has implemented over the years and can be valuable to players, coaches, and parents when participating in club sports.
 Remember that we are all here to use sports to inspire players to become confident in themselves and grow up to be outstanding adults!

 Schedules: The schedules for tournaments are online.
 Please triple check your playing location, ref and play times.
 It is required that you are at the venue 1 hour prior to your first reffing or playing time.
 With Tampa/Clearwater events, it is always a good practice to arrive 1.5 hours prior due to potential traffic/weather issues.
 It is also required that all players stay when a team is officiating the last match.
 Please do not leave until the coach releases you.
 Any events that are outside of Tampa/Clearwater require a hotel stay.

 Cheering: We can quickly become very caught up in the intensity and heat of the moment when we are watching our kids participate.
 Remember that this is an amateur sport, they are kids, they do not train every day like professionals, so they will make mistakes.
 Please keep this in mind when you are cheering for your daughter’s and your daughter’s teammates.
 We also want to make sure we avoid any negative communication towards officials, opponents, coaches, or teammates.
 Our kids will fail.
 When they do, it is best to be honest with them, but also to let them know that they will learn just as much about themselves if not more when they lose compared to when they win.
 How do they respond to losing is what is important!
 Make sure that when you are representing our club and our region we are using good sportsmanship.

 Pictures: Please text me a team photo if they win a division or have a top three finish in the gold division!
 If you have a cool team or group shot you can send that as well!
 941.962.4859.